-Other identity documents (driving licence, debit or credit card, transport card etc.) are not accepted.
+Other identity documents (driving license, debit or credit card, transport card etc.) are not accepted.
 If you forget to bring the proper identification, we cannot help you.

-Is your age above 30?
-In this case, except your identity card, also bring a school identification, so that we can ensure that you're still student.
+Are you over 30?
+In this case, except your identity card, also bring a school certificate, so we can check you're still a student.

 Is there an app for Student@work?

 Yes there is!
 We developed a free app for your smartphone.
-Using the app you can connect to your Student@work account from anywhere.
-Connecting is possible with your electronic ID card (eID) or via itsme.
+Use the app to connect to your Student@work account from anywhere.
+Connecting is possible with your electronic identity card (eID) or electronic alien registration card or via itsme.

 Check all details on the dedicated FAQ page about the Student@work app.